hisco/http2-client/README.md

 [![Known Vulnerabilities][snyk-image]][snyk-url]

 Drop-in replacement for Nodes http and https that transparently make http request to both http1 / http2 server.
-Currently, it's the only http2 compatible API for client.
+Currently, it's the only http2/https compatible API for clients.

 ## Motivation
 http2 in Node.JS works entirly different, while in browsers the experience is the same.